 For the purpose of loss prediction a collection of robust (not fragile) documents can be modeled as a more numerous collection of smaller, fragile documents.
 More precisely, the expected proportion of losses due to block failure for a collection C of N documents, each of size S and fragility F is identical to the expected proportion of losses in a collection C’ comprising (N*F) documents, each of fragility 1, and size S/F.

-Thus, lossless document-level affects the likelihood of collection loss through four distinct mechanisms.
+Thus, lossless document-level compression affects the likelihood of collection loss through four distinct mechanisms.
 First, compression directly reduces document size (modeled as a ‘compression ratio’ of 1/C), which acts directly to reduce expected loss.
 Second, compression can increase the fragility of the compressed document F’, where F ≥ F’ ≥ 1.
 Third, compression reduce the total size storage size needed for the collection by -- enabling more replicas to be created.
-Finally, compression permits more aggressive server-level auditing, to protect a collection, without increasing costs for bandwidth and server egress.
+Finally, compression permits more aggressive document auditing, to protect a collection, without increasing costs for bandwidth and server egress.
 The same number of smaller, compressed documents can be retrieved more quickly without increasing bandwidth, and consume less bandwidth and less egress charge from the storage vendors.
 Auditing of the collection can be done more frequently on the same budget, which improves document survival rates.

 The effects of additional replicas can be understood by considering “repair” of collections through replacement of documents.
 In our model, collections are "repaired" by having missing documents on their servers replaced from other copies; that is, the "repairability" of a collection depends on the presence of one or more valid replacement copies stored elsewhere.
 If compression permits an additional copy or copies of a document to be stored, then there will be more copies from which a replacement can be effected when one copy fails and a collection needs to be "repaired."
 For example, if five copies of a collection are to be stored on servers, then a mere 20% reduction in size due to compression would permit one additional copy to be stored and maintained within the same budget.
 That additional redundancy, six copies instead of five, would make the document more resistant to failure.

 These effects can affect loss in different direction -- when does compression reduce loss overall?
-The simplest case is of completely fragile documents (F=1) -- in this case F’=F and any amount of compression is beneficial.
-More generally compression will reduces loss whenever C*F’ ≥ F. Further, the simulation results above demonstrate that even where sector error is the dominant threat to collections (which is not generally the case)) the benefits of increasing number of copies grows substantially up to at least 6 replicas.
+The simplest case is of completely fragile documents (F=1) -- in this case F’=F and any amount of compression is beneficial due simply to reduced “target area.”
+More generally compression will reduces loss whenever C*F’ ≥ F. Further, the simulation results above demonstrate that even where sector error is the dominant threat to collections (which is not generally the case) the benefits of increasing number of copies grows substantially up to at least 6 replicas.
 An implication is that compression with C of 1.2 (reduction to roughly 83% of the original size) or better is usually justified even when it substantially reduces document fragility over ( F >> C*F’ ).
 Since in practice, since modern compression algorithms yield a C typically in the range of 2-7 [CITE] for large collections; and methods to reliably repair damaged documents are scant and hard to verify, compression reduces expected collection loss in all but a few extreme cases.

 In summary, we consider lossless compression to be benign for a variety of reasons.